Endotrivial modules for finite groups via homotopy theory: Computations

 \begin{proof} It was proved by Quillen \cite[Thm.~12.4]{quillen78}, that $|\calS_p(G)|$ is simply connected (and in fact Cohen-Macaulay) under the stated assumptions if $p | q-1$, and when $p \nmid q-1$ it is shown in \cite[Thm.~A]{das95}.
 Hence the result follows from Theorem~\ref{sequence}. \end{proof}

 \symplectic*

-\begin{proof}[Proof of Theorem~\ref{Spn}] The main theorem in \cite{das98} states that $|\calS_p(G)|$ is simply connected under the these assumptions, so the result follows from Theorem~\ref{sequence}. \end{proof}
+\begin{proof}[\thmunderline{Proof of Theorem~\ref{Spn}}] The main theorem in \cite{das98} states that $|\calS_p(G)|$ is simply connected under the these assumptions, so the result follows from Theorem~\ref{sequence}. \end{proof}

-Note however that $p$--rank at least $3$ is not good enough to ensure simply connected: As explained in \cite[Ex.~9.3.11]{smith11} $U_4(3) = O_6^-(3)$ has $2$--rank $4$ but the $2$--subgroup complex is not simply connected.
-(Likewise the complex of $p$--radical subgroups is $2$--dimensional \cite{GO05}.)
-We refer to \cite{aschbacher93} and \cite[9.3]{smith11} for more discussion of simply connectivity.
-We again stress, however, that the condition $H_1(\Oep(G))= H_1(G)$ is strictly weaker than simply connectivity.
-E.g., for $G= U_4(3)$, $H_1(\bO_2^*(G)) =0$, just by the fact that the Sylow $2$--subgroup is its own normalizer.
+That the $p$--rank of $G$ is at least $3$ is not enough to ensure simple connectivity in general.
+At the characteristic $\SL_2(\F_{p^r})$ or $\SL_3(\F_{p^r})$ shows this, and even away from the characteristic it is not true as $U_4(3) = O_6^-(3)$ has $2$--rank $4$, but the $2$--subgroup complex is not simply connected (see \cite[Ex.~9.3.11]{smith11}).
+In this case $H_1(\bO_2^*(G)) \cong H_1(G)_{2'} =0$ though, just by virtue of the Sylow $2$--subgroup being its own normalizer.
+See e.g., \cite{aschbacher93} and \cite[9.3]{smith11} for more on simple connectivity.

-Before leaving finite groups of Lie type, let us do one more example, namely $G_2(5)$ at $p=3$, which is one of the borderline cases where $H_1(\bO_3(G))=0$, but $\calA_p(G)$ is one-dimensional and not simply connected.
-It is furthermore interesting since Carlson--Thevenaz observed via computer that $\rho^2(S) \neq \rho^3(S) = \rho^\infty(S) = N_G(S)$ in \cite{CT15}.
-As required, the assumptions of Corollary~\ref{radicalsnormal} are not satisfied, since $1 + \dim\calB_p(G) = \log_p|S| =3$ with a radical subgroup of order $3$ which is not normal in $S$.
+As mentioned in the introduction, in joint work in progress with Carlson, Mazza, and Nakano we classify all Sylow-trivial modules for finite groups of Lie type using the more detailed theorems of this paper together with the ``$\Phi_d$-local'' approach to finite groups of Lie type.
+Here we will just do one more example, namely $G_2(5)$ at $p=3$, which is one of the borderline cases where $H_1(\bO_3(G))=0$, but $\calA_p(G)$ is one-dimensional and not simply connected.
+It is furthermore interesting since Carlson--Th\'evenaz observed via computer that $\rho^2(S) \neq \rho^3(S) = \rho^\infty(S) = N_G(S)$ in \cite{CT15}.
+As required, the assumptions of Corollary~\ref{radicalsnormal} are not satisfied, as all $p$--subgroups turn out to be $p$--radical, but one subgroup of order $3$ is not normal in $S$.
 The group can however be easily calculated using either Theorem~\ref{limitformula} (with $\calC$ either $\calB_3(G)$ or $\calA_3(G)$) or Theorem~\ref{centralizerthm} (using Proposition~\ref{extraspecial27})---we choose the first, slightly more cumbersome, method, to see exactly how $\rho^2(S) \neq \rho^3(S) = \rho^\infty(S) = N_G(S)$.